OrchardCMS/OrchardDoc/Documentation/Linkback.markdown

 ## Sending pingback

-The GET request that is being made to search for trackback RDF can be re-used to look for pinkback HTTP headers or link tags, according to [the pinkback specification](http://www.hixie.ch/specs/pingback/pingback).
+The GET request that is being made to search for trackback RDF can be re-used to look for pingback HTTP headers or link tags, according to [the pingback specification](http://www.hixie.ch/specs/pingback/pingback).
 If such a pingback URL is discovered, it should be pinged according to spec.

 ## When both trackback and pingback are supported